Skyflower: Graceful, Weeping Shrub

 Temperature

-Skyflower should be grown in USDA Hardiness Zones 9 – 11.
-Plants can take the desert heat but are somewhat limited by their cold tolerance.
-They survive temperatures as low as 25℉ but typically experience some cold damage in Tucson and places with similar winter cold.
+Skyflower should be grown in USDA Hardiness Zones 9 to 11.
+It can take the desert heat but is somewhat limited by its cold tolerance.
+It can survive temperatures as low as 25℉, but typically experiences some cold damage in Tucson and places with similarly cold winters.

 Sun Exposure

 Skyflower can be grown in full sun to part shade.
-Plants do not like the reflected heat of a hot, sunny wall and appreciate some afternoon shade.
+It doesn’t like the reflected heat off a hot, sunny wall and appreciates some afternoon shade.

 Size and Growth Rate

-It’s a moderately fast grower that generally reaches a size of 8 to 10’ high by 6 to 8’ wide, but it can get bigger.
+It’s a moderately fast grower that generally reaches a size of 8 to 10 feet high by 6 to 8 feet wide, but it can get bigger.
 Its ultimate size depends in part on whether it freezes back in the winter.

 Soil